- Skin tightening machines, or beauty machines, use radio frequency energy, infrared light and intense pulsed light to tighten skin.

 Infrared skin tightening machines cost about the same as RF devices.
 Infrared technology has been proven to be effective at tightening skin in the face, neck, eye area and jawline.
 Some devices may also be used on the legs, arms and abdomen.
 IR devices are safe for use on all skin types.

 Intense pulsed light skin tightening machines range in cost from $200 to $450.
 At-home IPL devices can be used to tighten skin on all areas of the body with the exception of the periorbital region, as IPL may cause damage to the eyes.
 In addition, those with darker skin tones should use lower energy settings to avoid potential hyperpigmentation.

 Skin tightening machines represent an alternative to costly procedures and surgeries and can serve as a stopgap measure for improving skin elasticity.
-In addition, a proper skin care routine comprising topical creams, lotions and toners can have an anti-aging effect on your skin.

 You can invest in over-the-counter or prescription beauty products made with ingredients shown to stimulate collagen production and improve skin firmness.
 Ingredients to look for include:

 - Alpha hydroxy and beta hydroxy acid, also called glycolic and salicylic acid

 Cosmetic procedures and surgeries offer more dramatic, immediate and long-lasting skin tightening results at the expense of possible side effects, downtime and monetary cost.

 DIY home remedies are another alternative to using at-home skin tightening devices.
 However, home remedies lack the efficacy of more proven and heavily researched options, and are at best, only effective at mildly improving skin laxity.